Automate Website Security Audits with Technology Detection in Python

 RAPIDAPI_KEY = "YOUR_RAPIDAPI_KEY"

-"""Call the Technology Detection API and return the JSON response."""
+Query the Technology Detection API for the given URL.

 "https://technology-detection-api.p.rapidapi.com/detect",